disooqi/cheatsheets/virtual env commands.md

 poetry install
 ```
 **N.B: Besides pytest and its requirements, Poetry also installs the project itself (i.e. `pip install -e .`).
 This way, you can import your package into your tests right away:**

+- The easiest way to activate the virtual environment is to create a nested shell with `poetry shell`.
+- To deactivate the virtual environment and exit this new shell type `exit`.
+To deactivate the virtual environment without leaving the shell use `deactivate`.

 ## Pipenv